nickcarnival/CSCI404/project1/readme.txt

 1. Names and CSM Campus IDs of the students of the project team:
-Nicholas Carnival, David Stonecipher 10863871
+Nicholas Carnival 10798955, David Stonecipher 10863871

 2. What programming language is used:
-Python
+Python3

 3. What OS is used to compile and run the codes:
 Windows or Linux, no compiling required.
 As long as the computer has the main Python libraries installed (queue, main, math, sys) it should work with just the command line arguments.

 4. How the code is structured:
+The script files is in the src directory.

 The code all runs from the main method.
 Main handles the command line arguments and calling all of the other functions.
 The first thing that main does is call parse_input which adds all of the cities and their weights to a python dictionary.
 The return from parse_input is then passed into the find_route method along with the source and destination city.